cloudwithoyindamola/free-genai-bootcamp-2025/Meta-ai/README.md

 ### Which Model ?

-Meta.ai is using Llama 3 70B and a Acclaimed smarter Llama 3.1 405B
+- Meta.ai is using Llama 3 70B and an acclaimed smarter Llama 3.1 405B
-I compared the two model output https://huggingface.co/meta-llama/Meta-Llama-3-70B
+- I compared the two model output https://huggingface.co/meta-llama/Meta-Llama-3-70B